The internet is covered by laws and regulations that have implications for every business that works online.

 Comply with regulations on monitoring employees' email and internet use

 Store any data you collect securely

-- Access to the data should only be given to employees who need it.
+- Access to data, particularly personal and financial information, should only be given to employees who need it.

 4. Intellectual property

 Material on the internet is protected by copyright and other intellectual property laws